pcolmant/repanier/README.md

 - REPANIER_SETTINGS_BOX (True, *False*) : Allows you to sell multiple products together.
 - REPANIER_SETTINGS_CONTRACT (True, *False*) : Allows you to operate in * GASAP * mode, with contracts.
 - REPANIER_SETTINGS_COUNTRY  (be, fr, ch, es) : Allows you to change the applicable VAT.
 The currency (EUR, CHF, ...) is configured directly in the management interface of `Repanier`.
+- REPANIER_SETTINGS_BCC_ALL_EMAIL_TO : If present, email address to put in bcc of all the mails
 - REPANIER_SETTINGS_CUSTOMER_MUST_CONFIRM_ORDER (True, *False*) : If True, unconfirmed orders are cancelled by `Repanier`.
 - REPANIER_SETTINGS_CUSTOM_CUSTOMER_PRICE (True, *False*) : If True, Repanier lets you define a custom selling price coefficient at customer level.
 - REPANIER_SETTINGS_DELIVERY_POINT (True, *False*) : If True, Repanier lets you manage more than one delivery point per offer.